 Obing, 6 July 2017.
 Construction of the new AIDAperla began in Japan in 2013.
 Following the journey to Europe by the 300m long ship built at the Mitsubishi shipyard in Nagasaki, it was ceremoniously baptised on 30 June 2017 in Palma de Mallorca against the backdrop of the city’s night-time skyline.

-seele cover, based in Obing, Germany, is recognised as an expert when it comes to innovative, sustainable membrane structures.
-The use of ETFE foil roofs in shipyards represents a new departure. seele’s involvement in unique projects underpins its pioneering role in innovative membrane construction.
+seele cover, based in Obing, Germany, is recognised as an expert when it comes to innovative, sustainable membrane and ETFE film structures.
+The use of ETFE film roofs in shipyards represents a new departure. seele’s involvement in unique projects underpins its pioneering role in innovative membrane and ETFE film designs.